Cardiac Scar Tissue After Stroke.

 Cardiac Scar Tissue

 Fascinating, isn’t it?
 Stroke causes scar tissue in your heart!
-Wow, that’s incredible!
-You’ve come this far reading this blog, so now let’s get a little more technical.
+Now let’s get a little more technical.

 Understand this: cardiac myeloid cells (granulocytes, monocytes, macrophages, and dendritic cells from bone marrow) acquire a highly conserved distinct pro-inflammatory phenotype after stroke that is transmissible by bone marrow transplantation.
 (Think about that a little… If you would like the fine grain detail, have a look here.)
 It means that cardiac immune cells undergo a change in how they are genetically expressed after stroke (a change in phenotype) and morph into cells that cause inflammation.

-Okay, so get this, this is one of the things that Simat’s researchers did.
-They took bone marrow from mice that had had strokes (and which had developed cardiac scar tissue) and implanted the bone marrow into healthy mice.
-The healthy mice then developed the same cardiac fibrosis as seen in the stroke mice.
-That is amazing!
+Furthermore, one of the things that Simats and colleagues did was, they took bone marrow from mice that had had strokes (and which had developed cardiac scar tissue) and implanted the bone marrow into healthy mice.
+Interestingly, the healthy mice then developed the same cardiac fibrosis as seen in the stroke mice.
 That scarring arises as a consequence of innate immune memory that drives the inflammatory response after stroke.

 Maladaptation after Stroke

 In this situation, the consequences of this immune response are maladaptive and create problems.
 For instance, atrial fibrillation is more easily induced after stroke.
-Cardiac scar tissue increases the risk of heart attack.
+Cardiac fibrosis is associated with arrhythmias, impaired cardiac function, and worse cardiovascular outcomes.
 Diastolic dysfunction is serious, as discussed.

 In other words, epigenetic reprogramming brings about a brain-heart perturbation.
 This physiological earthquake is triggered by interleukin-1β.
 In a nutshell, after a stroke the innate immune response causes a release of interleukin-1β and the resultant immunological cascade leads to cardiac scar tissue formation.